Mary Woffington: Children and death

-Woffington and Cholmondeley had ten children together, though there are conflicting accounts of how many survived into adulthood.
-Byrne-Costigan states nine of the ten "made splendid marriages", while according to Philip H. Highfill and John Doran, only four and five, respectively, survived past infancy.
+Woffington and Cholmondeley had nine children together, though there are conflicting accounts of how many survived into adulthood.
+Byrne-Costigan states eight of the nine "made splendid marriages", while according to Philip H. Highfill and John Doran, only four and five, respectively, survived past infancy.
 Of these five, three died relatively young; one daughter Henrietta Maria died as a child sometime after 1760, another daughter was killed in a carriage accident at Leatherhead in 1806 while serving as lady-in-waiting for Crown Princess Caroline of Brunswick, and their second son Robert Francis travelled to the East Indies in 1772 and died there on 29 April 1777.
 Of the two remaining known children, their daughter Hester Frances married Sir William Bellingham and their eldest son George James Cholmondeley was married three times; his fathers-in-law were John Pitt of Encombe, Sir Philip Francis, and John Townshend, 2nd Viscount Sydney.

 Robert Cholmondeley died on 6 June 1804.
 Mary Woffington died in England on 4 April 1811 following a long illness, outliving her sister by 51 years.
 In her will, Woffington ensured her son George was "amply provided for" and transferred all of the property she received in her sister's will to her daughter Hester.

 Mary Woffington is a character in the stage play Pretty Peggy, which was written in 1902 by Frances Aymar Mathews and is based on the life of Woffington's sister.
 Among the actors who portrayed Mary are Lucile Gleason, Mabel Van Buren, Evelyn D'Alroy, and Margaret Mayo.